 - 1. Launch a web browser from a computer that is connected to the same network as the access point or directly to the access point through an Ethernet cable or WiFi connection. - 2.
-Enter the IP address that is assigned to the access point. - A login window displays. - If your browser displays a security warning, you can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 55. - 3.
-Enter the access point user name and password. - The user name is admin.
+Enter the IP address that is assigned to the access point.

+If your browser displays a security warning, you can proceed, or add an exception for the security warning.
+For more information, see What to do if you get a browser security warning on page 43.

+The user name is admin.
 The password is the one that you specified.
 The user name and password are case-sensitive.

 If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 35.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.

-- 4. Select Management > Configuration > Security > MAC ACL. - 5.
-Click the group name for the MAC ACL that you want to set up.
+4. Select Management > Configuration > Security > MAC ACL.

+5. Click the group name for the MAC ACL that you want to set up.